stevenpstansberry/iot-health-sync/README.md

 ### Unix-Based Simulation and Monitoring

-- Utilizes Bash scripts and netcat for IoT device simulation, sending telemetry via TCP/UDP sockets.
+- Utilizes Bash scripts and netcat for IoT device simulation, sending telemetry via TCP sockets.
 - Monitors Kafka, Redis, and network traffic with Unix tools such as `tcpdump`, `htop`, and `netstat`.

 ### Secure Networking